 The Office of Veteran and Military Affairs is located in the Aggie Student V.E.T.S.
 Center at The Oaks (312 N. Dudley Street).
-The purpose of OVMA is to process VA Educational Benefits for our Student Veterans and Military Affiliated Students to ensure the university and students receive their benefits in a timely manner.
-And also to ensure eligible students understand their educational benefits, provide guidance on procedural requirements, and to certify, register and report enrollments to the Veteran Administration.
-For detailed information about VA Educational Benefits, contact the University Certifying Official in the Aggie Student V.E.T.S.
+The purpose of OVMA is to process VA Educational Benefits and Army Department of Defense (DOD) Tuition Assistance (TA) for our student Veterans and Military Affiliated students to ensure the university and students receive their benefits in a timely manner.
+We also ensure eligible students understand their educational benefits, provide guidance on procedural requirements, certify, register and report enrollments to the Veteran Administration.
+For detailed information about VA Educational Benefits and Army DOD TA, contact the University Certifying Official and TA Coordinator in the Aggie Student V.E.T.S.
 Center at the Oaks.
-This office does not handle the North Carolina Veteran Scholarship and/or Tuition Assistance Program.
+The VMA office does not process the North Carolina Veteran Scholarship.